yosuke-furukawa/gitnpm/README.md

 gitnpm
 ======================

-npm wrapper for not npm modules
+npm wrapper for unpublished npm modules

 npm could install library from some git repositories. but npm user should set the library like this.